Tertiary Education Assistance

 When planning on attending tertiary education students may need to negotiate reasonable adjustments due to disability with academic and general staff.
 The Disability Discrimination Act 1992 (DDA) Disability Standards for Education 2005 requires education providers to take reasonable steps to assist students with a disability to participate in education on the same basis as a student without a disability.

-Education providers have there are three main obligations.
+Education providers have three main obligations.

 - Obligation to consult